Management of fever in sickle cell disease

-Fever is a common presenting symptom in many manifestations of sickle cell disease (SCD).
+Fever is a common presenting symptom for many manifestations of sickle cell disease (SCD).
 In particular, fever is frequently the first indication of serious and life-threatening bacterial infections.
 While commonly discussed in pediatric care, this is a problem throughout the lifespan.
-Fever is also present in other serious SCD-associated conditions, such as acute chest syndrome or vasoocclusive crisis.
+Fever is also present in other serious SCD-associated conditions such as acute chest syndrome or vaso-occlusive pain episodes.
 As a result, patients with SCD and fever should be evaluated and treated promptly to avoid significant morbidity and mortality.

-Although patients with sickle cell anemia (hemoglobin SS; HbSS) and the closely related sickle cell-β0 thalassemia (HbS-β0 thalassemia) are at highest risk of bacteremia because of their predictable early loss of splenic function, many centers evaluate patients with the variant hemoglobinopathies sickle-hemoglobin C disease (HbSC) and sickle cell-β+ thalassemia (HbS-β+ thalassemia) in a similar fashion when a predetermined level of fever develops.
+Although patients with sickle cell anemia (hemoglobin SS; HbSS) and the closely related sickle cell-β0 thalassemia (HbS-β0 thalassemia) are at highest risk of bacteremia because of their predictable early loss of splenic function, many centers evaluate patients with the variant hemoglobinopathies such as sickle-hemoglobin C disease (HbSC) and sickle cell-β+ thalassemia (HbS-β+ thalassemia) in a similar fashion when a predetermined level of fever develops.
 Splenic dysfunction worsens with age in patients with all genotypes, and all adults with SCD and fever should be evaluated promptly according to similar guidelines.